mortezakowkabi/jcb-persian-documentation/034-How-to-add-Custom-Buttons-in-JCB-to-your-component-Admin-Area.md

 [00:19:43](https://www.youtube.com/watch?v=VyBxWpJWb40&t=00h19m43s)

 JCB integrates permission checks automatically.
-Each custom button has an **ACL switch** that respects Joomla’s permission settings.
+Each custom button has an **ACL switch** that respects Joomla's permission settings.

 If a user lacks permission:

 * The button is hidden from the toolbar.
 * Even direct URL execution is blocked at the controller level.

-> Always use Joomla’s ACL check:
+> Always use Joomla's ACL check:

 ```php
 if (!JFactory::getUser()->authorise('core.edit', 'com_demo'))